 Scheduled to coincide with the Art Collector magazine issue #92 cover story, April – June 2020.

-An online-only exhibition premiering Justine Varga’s new body of work.
+Premiering Justine Varga’s new body of work.

 Pictured: Justine Varga with her winning 2019 Dobell Drawing Prize work Photogenic Drawing (2018), chromogenic photograph 151.5 x 120 cm, 154.5 x 124 cm (framed).
 Photo by Peter Morgan, courtesy National Art School